wizetek/qvm/README.md

 MAC address [52:54:50:0e:39:ce]
 ```

-Boots from the specified `.iso` image.
+Boots from the `.iso` image specified in the configuration file.
 (Good for testing but not suitable for installation without a disk image attached.)

 <br>